Have you thought of taking your motorhome to the Netherlands?

 On the road

-Although you’ll be driving on the right, the highway code is very much as you find it at home – although there are one or two differences to bear in mind, warns the Camping and Caravanning Club.
+Although you’ll be driving on the right, the highway code is very much as you find it at home – although there are one or two differences to bear in mind.

 Unless otherwise directed, always give way to vehicles emerging from the right and remember that use of your mobile phone while driving is prohibited (but hands-free devices are allowed).